torvalds/linux/Documentation/RCU/rcu.rst

 - I hear that RCU is patented?
 What is with that?

   Yes, it is.
-There are several known patents related to RCU, search for the string "Patent" in RTFP.txt to find them.
+There are several known patents related to RCU, search for the string "Patent" in Documentation/RCU/RTFP.txt to find them.
   Of these, one was allowed to lapse by the assignee, and the others have been contributed to the Linux kernel under GPL.
   There are now also LGPL implementations of user-level RCU